rufustech/cpnt-201-lab-4a/food-recipes.md

 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+### Mashroom Omelette

+- 2 eggs
+- water
+- Pinch salt
+- pinch pepper
+- butter or oil

+Instructions:

+1. Whisk eggs, water, salt and pepper.
+2. Melt butter in an 8-inch (20 cm) nonstick frying pan over medium heat.
+Pour in egg mixture.
+As eggs set around edge of pan, with spatula, gently push cooked portions toward centre of skillet.
+Tilt and rotate skillet to allow uncooked egg to flow into empty spaces.
+3. When eggs are almost set on surface but still look moist, cover half of omelette with filling.
+Slip spatula under unfilled side; fold over onto filled half.
+4. Cook for a minute, then slide omelette onto plate.

 ### Banana bread

 Ingredients:

 - 2 1/4 cups all-purpose flour
 - 1 tsp baking soda
 - 1 tsp salt